drsgfire/Glovepie-TrackIR/README.md

 Point 6 X=3 Y=20

 This has been tested in Rainbow Six Siege and works pretty well.
+You can see a picture of this curve in the TrackIR Curves folder included.
+It shows what your curve should look like and reflects the above point settings.

 NOTE - You must set the lean function in game to hold and NOT toggle or this will not work.